-Blockage can reform over time
+Blockage can recur over time

 Come to the hospital the morning of surgery.
 You will speak with your doctor and sign a consent.
 An anesthesiologist will talk with you.
 Nurses will help you get ready for surgery and answer your questions.

 After the surgery, you will be in the recovery room 1-2 hours.
 When you are fully awake, you will be taken to an inpatient room.